A trial looking at surgery for mesothelioma (MARS 2)

 In both operations the lung is not removed.
 This is called lung sparing surgery.
 Sparing the lung in this operation may mean people have fewer problems after surgery, for example with shortness of breath.

-The aims of this trial are to:
+The aims of this trial were to:

 • find out whether chemotherapy alone or chemotherapy and surgery is better at treating mesothelioma